 It seems it is rather a common practice to block the securities for which an instruction to deliver them has been received.

 Nonetheless, it may be of value to the recipient to receive such information in the notification.

+Jean-Pierre remarks that there is absolutely no link between the fact that securities will be blocked and the fact that the instructions will be revocable or not revocable,

 Action: All NMPGs on whether such an indicator would be useful, and if both alternatives are needed (elected securities will be blocked Y/N).

 CA406 Add MITI to the MT566 ?